 Integration and engagement – local territory, community, culture

-Experiential learning at FUA aims to create a reciprocal exchange of culture, competency, and knowledge between students and external organizations for a mutually beneficial outcome.
+Experiential learning at FUA-AUF aims to create a reciprocal exchange of culture, competency, and knowledge between students and external organizations for a mutually beneficial outcome.

 - Outreach and collaboration with the community increase awareness and expand an engaged knowledge of the local territory.